dburihabwa/schelling/README.md

-# Segregation
+# schelling

-Multi-agent simulation of [Schelling's segregation model].
+A loosely interpreted version of Schelling's segregation model.